Skip to main content

 • These packages are available in a thin profile and a small form factor.

-• The bond wires that are used to connect the die and frame are short.
+• The bond wires used to connect the die and frame are short.

 • The lead inductance of these packages is low.